 I’m also a big fan of making pavlova and meringues, so tend to make this Lemon Tart recipe around the same time to use the leftover yolks.
 I’ve been using this recipe for so many years I can’t remember where I first got it from – but it’s definitely yum!
 It’s great either as a large tart to slice up, or as mini tartlets to serve at a party.

 This makes a fairly large tart, but I find it’s worth it as always gets eaten so quickly!

 - Sweet Short Pastry, approx 400g (I use a frozen sheet, defrosted – or see recipe below)

 - 4 tbsp water

 - 2/3 cup caster sugar

 - 2/3 cup lemon juice

 - 6 egg yolks

-- Line a 26cm greased tart tin with pre-made sweet short pastry*.
+- Line a 26cm greased tart tin with pre-made sweet short pastry* or follow the pastry recipe below.
 Chill for approx. 30 mins.
-Blind bake for about 15 mins, then remove the baking beads and cook for another few minutes.
+Blind bake for about 15 mins, then remove the baking beads and cook further until the pastry is golden brown.
 (NB.
 The tart doesn’t get cooked again, so the pastry needs to reach a deep golden colour.)
 Leave to cool.